lfgberg/lfgberg.org/content/posts/competitions/cfc-cth-24/index.md

 imageNameKey: cfc-cth-24
 ---

-I recently participated in the DOE's [Cyberforce Conquer the Hill Competition](https://cyberforce.energy.gov/conquer-the-hill/), a jeopardy style CTF, placing 2nd out of TODO players.
+I recently participated in the DOE's [Cyberforce Conquer the Hill Competition](https://cyberforce.energy.gov/conquer-the-hill/), a jeopardy style CTF, placing 2nd out of 77 players.
 This was my first time participating in one of the individual Cyberforce games, but I've played in the larger event a handful of times and thoroughly enjoyed it.

 I've detailed most of the challenges I was able to get through, because this competition was only 4 hours long I didn't have as much time as I'd have liked to hit the reverse engineering and harder challenges.

 ![Conquer the Hill Logo](featured.png)